ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/jekyll.md

       output: true
 ```

-- Create a `_layouts/category.html` file that will display the content of each one of your category:
+- 创建 a `_layouts/category.html` file that will display the content of each one of your category:

 ```html
 <h1>{{ page.document.name }}</h1>